hackmanhattan/apc-power-strip/README.md

 =====

 Depending on your platform, you may need to install the FTDI driver to be able to communicate with the XBee.
-Go to (http://www.ftdichip.com/Drivers/VCP.htm) and select the driver appropriate for your platform.
+Go to http://www.ftdichip.com/Drivers/VCP.htm and select the driver appropriate for your platform.

 You may need to reboot after installing the driver :-/

-[conn]Connecting
+[conn]:Connecting
 ==========

 The XBee built into the power strip is set to talk with the XBee on Robby O'Connor's XBee explorer.
 If you are